2019 Official Community Plan Review

-The City will be working with the public to get feedback and make sure the community's aspirations and concerns are understood and shared with Council before they make decisions on changing the OCP.
-We look forward to working with you to shape the future of White Rock!
-Visit www.talkwhiterock.ca to see how you can have input in the review process through public events and surveys.
-We look forward to working with you to shape the future of White Rock!
+The City has worked with the public to get feedback and make sure the community's aspirations and concerns were understood and shared with Council before they made decisions on changing the OCP.
+Visit www.talkwhiterock.ca/ocp-review for previous updates.

 Phase One (All Topics) - Public Engagement Summary: